Pyroghost0/AI-Robots-Challenges/README.md

  ## GitHub Setup

 This GitHub is public read-only, meaning any changes will be saved locally.
 If you don't want a backup, clone this GitHub to your device by downloading or cloning it to GitHub desktop.
-If you want backups of your files, such as your robot algorithm/code, through Github, you will need to fork this repository.
+If you want backups of your files, such as your robot algorithm/code, through Github, you will need to fork this repository as follows.

  * In the top right corner of this GitHub, hit the fork button
  * Scroll down and click "Create Fork"